monirbounadi/minimal-mistakes/_pages/about.md

 ---
 permalink: /about/
 title: "About"
-last_modified_at: 2018-12-30
+last_modified_at: 2018-10-13
 ---

 ## Professional Bio

 I work as a teaching fellow and research assistant.
 In these roles, I help students and researchers understand and solve statistical problems.
 I am also a student taking graduate courses in statistics and econometrics.

 My research interests unify my interests in ethics and statistics.
-For example, causal inference to identify effective charitable interventions, and statistics to help policymakers weigh different kinds of evidence.
+This includes causal inference to identify effective charitable interventions, and statistics to help policymakers weigh different kinds of evidence.

 If I can help you, contact me.
+F

 ## Long CV